LEAF Open Farm Sunday Search

 This year, OFS aims to cultivate connections, educate communities, and showcase the incredible role of farmers in producing food while regenerating nature.
 Sign up to host an event on 8 June and be part of our OFS community of host farmers that puts farming centre stage.

-The LEAF Education team share their five steps to hosting OFS
+The LEAF Education team share their five steps to hosting OFS:

 • Ask for help – Don’t be afraid to request support from your network.
 Vets, seed and feed merchants, or other local cluster farms could all add their expertise.
 Don’t forget, the LEAF OFS team and Open Farm Sunday’s sponsors also provide extensive FREE resources to help you.